-1 Change over Time.
+Capture change over time.
 The first key to making sure that you're demonstrating impact is to capture change over time.
 We can't simply measure where people are at the end of your program or event; we have to know where they started.
 If we don't know where they started, it's almost impossible to measure the specific ways your organization impacted them.
-Intake forms and surveys are an important and easy-to-implement step in this process.
+Intake forms and surveys are an important and easy-toimplement step in this process.
+Don't reinvent the wheel.

-- Don't Reinvent the Wheel.
 We trust that you're the only organization doing exactly what you do.
 But in all likelihood, other people and companies have come before that had similar goals, even if the execution was different.
-Don't reinvent the wheel: if your program is designed to increase religious engagement across generations, you might already know of another organization or study tackling or tracking that question in a different way than you.
+Don't reinvent the wheel: if your program is designed to increase religious engagement across generations, you might already know of another organization or study tackling or tracking that question in a different way.
 Look at their outcomes and draw out the connections your organization makes at a more particular level.
-Doing this not only saves you time, effort and money, but also communicates how well you know your work within a wider conversation. - Tell the Story.
+Doing this not only saves you time, effort, and money but also communicates how well you know your work within a wider conversation.

+Tell the story.
 Data is nothing without communication.
 It should be accessible, not impossible to interpret.
 Figuring out how to tell the story of your program's impact is vital.
 Along with tables and graphs, you'll want graphics that reflect your brand, video(s), and, maybe most importantly-narrative.
 Make sure your data are embedded into a larger story that effectively communicates impact in a predictable and accessible structure.
-You may want to highlight the particular story of one individual, an "ideal" candidate or model user of your program.
-Relying on step 1 from these tips, you'll want to show a before and after in narrative form: how and what they struggled with, the way your program is designed to meet their need, and how that individual has been impacted positively since working with you.
-Personal stories are always simple and powerful.
+You may want to highlight a story of one individual, an "ideal" candidate or model user of your program.
+Relying on step 1 from these tips, you'll want to show a before and after in narrative form: how and what this person struggled with, the way your program is designed to meet their need, and how this individual has been impacted positively since working with you.
+Personal stories are always powerful.